StructuresComp/dismech-rods/docs/README.md

 ### Adding comments to the code for effective documentation:
 - The commenting format for documenting code using Doxygen can be found here: [Documenting the code: Special comment blocks](https://www.doxygen.nl/manual/docblocks.html)
-- If you are using vscode, you can simply add an extension for doxygen "".
-Once you add it, now wherever you want to add comments just type `/**` and press the Enter key.
+- If you are using vscode, you can simply add an extension for doxygen "Doxygen Documentation Generator".
+Once you install it, now wherever you want to add comments just type `/**` and press the Enter key.
 It will autogenerate a comment block which you can populate according to your needs.